All your cell counting questions, answered

 It’s a method that most of us are familiar with.
 You have a diluted cell culture (fx in PBS) which you stain.
 You can then count the cells using a hemocytometer and a tally counter2.
 For a more in-depth walkthrough, see our blog on hemocytometers.

-Disadvantages: The method is prone to a lot of subjectivity regarding what defines a cell, and this can affect the accuracy of the total cell count.
+Disadvantages: The method is prone to a lot of subjectivity regarding what defines a cell, which can affect the accuracy of the total cell count.
 This problem is especially apparent when working with aggregated cells.

-Also, you will need experience in handling a microscope to be able to count cells.
-It takes a relatively long time to count the cells manually and that also amounts to higher labor costs.
+Also, you will need experience in handling a microscope to be able to count cells It takes a relatively long time to manually count the cells, which also amounts to higher labor costs.

-Advantages: Coulter counters can count a lot of different types of particles including both nucleated and non-nucleated cells.
-Also, you get a true number of cells in each volume as opposed to the manual method where the cells/μl are estimated based on the cell count of a small area.
+Advantages: Coulter counters can count many different types of particles, including both nucleated and non-nucleated cells.
+Also, you get an accurate number of cells in each volume as opposed to the manual method, where the cells/μl are estimated based on the cell count of a small area.

 Disadvantages: This method doesn’t allow you to differentiate between viable and non-viable cells as opposed to image-based methods.
-Other limitations include: Small particles can go unnoticed, aggregates are counted as one cell and your choice of cell medium is limited to electrolytes.
+Other limitations include that small particles can go unnoticed, aggregates are counted as one cell and your choice of cell medium is limited to electrolytes.

 Cells can also be counted and characterized by flow cytometry.
-Here, an excitation laser is directed towards the bypassing cells and the light scatter is passed through a variety of filters and detectors.
+Here, an excitation laser is directed toward the bypassing cells, passing the light scatter through various filters and detectors.
 These signals are then amplified and passed on to a computer system for analysis3.

 Advantages: It’s a time-saving method that allows for fast and precise cell counting compared to manual cell counting.
-You can determine cell viability using this method by staining the cells with both a membrane-permeable and a membrane-impermeable fluorescent dye.
+Using this method, you can determine cell viability by staining the cells with both a membrane-permeable and a membrane-impermeable fluorescent dye.
 The excitation wavelength of the viable cells will differ from the viable ones and reflect the cell viability.